13th INTERNATIONAL MEETING

 Saturday February 21 - Torino

-Chair: Roberto C. Melcangi (Italy) & Silvia Giatti (Italy)
+Chairs: Roberto C. Melcangi (Italy) & Silvia Giatti (Italy)

 9:15 Roberto C. Melcangi (Italy) Introduction to the Satellite Symposium